-As you can imagine, not every French bank is able to provide financing for people whose income is derived outside of Europe.
-However, many lenders do have departments dedicated to non-resident borrowers, who are happy to underwrite mortgage applications from Australian residents.
+Select French banks are able to provide financing for people whose income comes from outside Europe.
+Many lenders have departments dedicated to non-resident borrowers, who are happy to underwrite mortgage applications from Australians and New Zealanders buying French property.
 Despite recent economic turbulence in Europe, the majority of these banks have retained their non-resident mortgage activity and there is a healthy appetite in France to lend to foreign property buyers who meet their criteria.

-So what are the benefits to be had from financing your purchase with a French mortgage?
+What are the benefits of a French mortgage?

 In the first place, right now you would be able to take advantage of the very attractive interest rates available in Europe.
 French mortgages are invariably linked to the Euribor (Euro Interbank Offered Rate), which has dropped to a historically low level in the aftermath of the global credit crunch.
 The French mortgage market has therefore benefited from appealingly-priced facilities, which are available not just domestically but also to overseas investors borrowing in euros.